surifirstpin/AcuBI_Technical_Documents/Version.6/Model_TD.md

 ###  Step 3:

-- <b>Database:** Choose the database for configuration.
-All the selected databases are visible under **Selected Databases** section.
+- <b>Database:</b> Choose the database for configuration.
+All the selected databases are visible under <b>Selected Databases section.</b>

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/94a885c012491ba11e96367e359fc5a65526085e/images/New_version5/TD_Model_image3.png)
-**Image 3**
+ <b><Font color = " black">Image 3</font></b>

 ### Step 4:

-- **Tables** Select the required tables from which data should be retrieved.
-Select the desired table fields from table section, All the selected tables are visible under **Selected Tables** section.
+- <b>Tables</b> Select the required tables from which data should be retrieved.
+Select the desired table fields from table section, All the selected tables are visible under <b>Selected Tables</b> section.

-**2.** **Auto Build Joins (check box)** On selecting auto build checkbox,  it will adopt all the defined mappings or relations between different tables of a database and displays it in model.
+<b>2.</b> <b>Auto Build Joins (check box)</b> On selecting auto build checkbox,  it will adopt all the defined mappings or relations between different tables of a database and displays it in model.
 Else only tables with no mappings will be adopted as views in model.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/a7917cd2c9ad40f7abbfe85519a69bc3e9a8af45/images/New_version5/TD_Model_image4.png)